shady0503/Model-Driven-Engineering/examples/README.md

 # Example YAML Configurations

-This directory contains three diverse example YAML configurations demonstrating different domain models and features of the MDE Backend Generator.
+This directory contains example YAML configurations demonstrating different domain models and features of the MDE Backend Generator.

+**✨ NEW**: No need to add `?nsuri:` namespace declaration!
+The generator automatically adds it for you.

 **⚠️ IMPORTANT**: All examples use only features **currently supported** by the MDE metamodel.
 See [supported features](#supported-features) section below.